 Who am I?

-In working with you, your child or your whanau, I draw upon my three key fields of knowledge: psychology, education, and addictions, along with my own life and work experiences, to work collaboratively with you to overcome concerns and create a better way forward.
+In my practice as a psychologist, I possess a unique skill set established through years of training, education, qualifications and work.
+In working with you, I draw upon my three key fields of knowledge: psychology, education, and addictions, along with my own life and work experiences, to work collaboratively with you to overcome concerns and create a better way forward.

 Whakapapa and background

+Born on the west coast of Aotearoa, I grew up in Westport, the Coromandel and Tai Tokerau.
+My adolescent years were spent in the tiny township of Hikurangi outside of Whangarei.
 As a young woman, I worked doing physical labour on factory floors, hospital laundries and construction sites in Aotearoa and Australia.
-Every job gave me increased insight into the unique skills, experiences and knowledge of the people around me.
-I also worked with youth as a community worker, and in other organisations such as the Women’s Refuge as an advocate.
+I also worked with youth as a community worker, and in other organisations such as the Women’s Refuge as a supervisor.

-My teaching career began upon our return from Australia.
-My husband and I raised drystock on a farm in the Hokianga while I taught in a wide range of schools at all levels, including bilingual kura and very low decile schools.
-In 2006, I left teaching to train as a Resource Teacher of Learning and Behaviour (RTLB) and I worked in secondary and highschools in the Wellington region.
-I also trained in Addiction Studies in 2012 at Wellington Institute of Technology, and used this training to support and motivate students struggling with drug dependence or other addictive behaviours.
+For a number of years, my husband and I farmed drystock in the Hokianga, whilst I taught in a wide range of schools, including bilingual kura.
+In 2006, I trained as a Resource Teacher of Learning and Behaviour (RTLB) and worked in schools across the Wellington region.
+I also trained in Addiction Studies in 2012 at Wellington Institute of Technology.
+In 2018, I became an educational psychologist through Victoria University and was employed by the Ministry of Education throughout the Hutt Valley.

 Professional Qualifications